The versal deformation of small resolutions of conic bundles over $\mathbb{P}^1\times\mathbb{P}^1$ with two sections blown down: Introduction

 We connect conic bundles of the form \eqref{conic} (with $n=3$) and double solids of the form \eqref{double} by a family $\cy$ with equations

-where $L_1$, $L_2$ and $L_3$ are linear forms on $\P^3$, which restrict on the quadric to $\vp_1$, $\vp_2$ and $\vp_3$ respectively and $L_4$ depends on the product $\al1\al2$ in a way to be specified; for $\al1\al2=0$ it gives the mentioned tangent plane, whereas for $\al1\al2\neq0$ there should be a 13th singular point.
+where $L_1$, $L_2$ and $L_3$ are linear forms on $\P^3$, which restrict on the quadric to $\vp_1$, $\vp_2$ and $\vp_3$, respectively, and $L_4$ depends on the product $\al1\al2$ in a way to be specified; for $\al1\al2=0$, it gives the mentioned tangent plane, whereas for $\al1\al2\neq0$, there should be a 13th singular point.
 The general fibre is indeed a double solid, for if $\al1\al2\neq0$ we can eliminate, say $y_1$, and find the double cover of $\P^3$, branched along the quartic with equation

-The equations \eqref{family} are the correct equations to write down, but to obtain a deformation of a LeBrun twistor space we need to change the family, by birational transformations.
+Equations \eqref{family} are the correct equations to write down, but to obtain a deformation of an \KLB manifold, we need to change the family by birational transformations.
 The central fibre of the family $\cy$ is reducible, with the sections $y_0=y_1=0$ and $y_0=y_2=0$ as extra components.
 Furthermore, the remaining component is only birational to a conic bundle with discriminant curve of degree $(3,3)$.
-Fortunately we have here a case of two wrongs making one right.
+Fortunately, we have here a case of two wrongs making one right.

 The rational map to a conic bundle can be factored as a small resolution of the singularities introduced by the tangent plane $L_4$ (seven ordinary double points for a tangent plane in general position) and the fibre-wise blow down of two ruled surfaces.
-We realise this factorisation, and the subsequent map to a Kurke-LeBrun manifold, by a sequence of birational transformations of the total space:
+We realise this factorisation, and the subsequent map to an \KLB manifold, by a sequence of birational transformations of the total space: